 If you pitch me on your idea, you will find that my feedback is blunt, honest, and likely against the grain.
 I pride myself on being an independent thinker, focused on the big picture, and constantly challenging norms.
 My focus is not where the world is today, but where I think it will be 5 – 10 years from now.
 I have never invested in a company looking to make a quick buck — I have a long-term horizon and seek entrepreneurs who are equally strategic in their plans.
 Please be prepared to discuss your “secret sauce” and why you have an unfair competitive advantage, because I will ask about that.

-I am fluent in English, Hebrew, Farsi, and proficient in Spanish — At times, I’ve been pitched by entrepreneurs in each of these languages.
+I am fluent in English, Hebrew, Farsi, y un poquito Español — At times, I’ve been pitched by entrepreneurs in each of these languages.

-I earned an MBA from MIT, where I was a grand prize winner of the MIT $100K Entrepreneurship Competition.
+I earned an MBA from MIT, where I was a grand prize winner of the MIT $100K Entrepreneurship Competition and was voted by my classmates for the Statue of Liberty Award.
 I have since been invited as a featured speaker and judge at the $100K.
+Additionally, I graduated from Yeshiva University with a degree in accounting and finance.

 In my free time, I enjoy cycling and reading/studying ancient Hebrew and Aramaic texts.